dlsso/blockchain-developer-bootcamp-final-project/README.md

 # Puzzle Rewards

 ## Checklist
-- [x] Describes the project,
+- [x] Describes the project
-- [ ] Describes the directory structure,
+- [ ] Describes the directory structure
 - [ ] Describes where the frontend project can be accessed
-- [x] Your public Ethereum account if you would like to receive your certification as an NFT (this is optional).
+- [x] Your public Ethereum account if you would like to receive your certification as an NFT (this is optional)
-- [ ] Clear instructions on installing dependencies for your project
+- [x] Clear instructions on installing dependencies for your project
-- [ ] Clear instructions on accessing or—if your project needs a server (not required)—running your project
+- [x] Clear instructions on accessing or—if your project needs a server (not required)—running your project
-- [x] Clear instructions on running your smart contract unit tests and which port a local testnet should be running on.
+- [x] Clear instructions on running your smart contract unit tests and which port a local testnet should be running on
 ## Project description
 Allow users to post and solve puzzles with an ETH reward.
 Users can post a puzzle using the web interface and an associated smart contract will be created holding the ETH reward.
 Other users can submit an answer to the smart contract through the web interface.
 When the smart contract receives the correct answer it releases the funds to the sender.